indieweb/webmention-client-ruby/README.md

 ## Getting Started

-Before installing and using mention-client-ruby, you'll want to have [Ruby](https://www.ruby-lang.org) 2.4 (or newer) installed.
+Before installing and using webmention-client-ruby, you'll want to have [Ruby](https://www.ruby-lang.org) 2.4 (or newer) installed.
 It's recommended that you use a Ruby version managment tool like [rbenv](https://github.com/rbenv/rbenv), [chruby](https://github.com/postmodern/chruby), or [rvm](https://github.com/rvm/rvm).

-mention-client-ruby is developed using Ruby 2.4.4 and is additionally tested against Ruby 2.5.1 using [Travis CI](https://travis-ci.org/indieweb/mention-client-ruby).
+webmention-client-ruby is developed using Ruby 2.4.4 and is additionally tested against Ruby 2.5.1 using [Travis CI](https://travis-ci.org/indieweb/webmention-client-ruby).

 ## Installation

-If you're using [Bundler](https://bundler.io) to manage gem dependencies, add mention-client-ruby to your project's Gemfile:
+If you're using [Bundler](https://bundler.io) to manage gem dependencies, add webmention-client-ruby to your project's Gemfile:

 ```ruby
 source 'https://rubygems.org'